-The Dane County Department of Human Services (DCDHS) – Children, Youth and Families – Juvenile Justice Services offers an array of services both directly and through purchase of service agencies for youth who are adjudicated delinquent or at risk for formal court involvement.
+The Dane County Department of Human Services (DCDHS) – Children, Youth and Families – Youth Justice Services offers an array of services both directly and through purchase of service agencies for youth who are adjudicated delinquent or at risk for formal court involvement.
 Programming is based in the Balanced and Restorative Justice model (BARJ).
-The BARJ model calls for juveniles to be held accountable for their behaviors, for agencies to assist juveniles in building desirable competencies and for community safety to be addressed.
+The BARJ model calls for youths to be held accountable for their behaviors, for agencies to assist youths in building desirable competencies and for community safety to be addressed.
 In 2008, DCDHS in collaboration with system partners began studying Disproportionate Minority Contact & Confinement (DMC) in Dane County.
-In 2009, a report was published with recommendations from each of the six sub-workgroups to address the significant disparity at every level of the juvenile justice system in Dane County.
+In 2009, a report was published with recommendations from each of the six sub-workgroups to address the significant disparity at every level of the youth justice system in Dane County.
 Inclusion of Evidence Based Practices (EBP), including trauma informed care, were among the many recommendations.

 BALANCED AND RESTORATIVE JUSTICE